kstreet/abdullin.com/content/cqrs/lokad-cqrs-retrospective.md

 1. Azure storage (just like any other storage) has a latency for accessing individual blobs.
 Bulk operations would be slow even with async non-blocking operations.
 2. Bulk updates were never atomic with this storage.
-If something would was to go wrong, the storage would end up in a very inconsistent state.
+If something was to go wrong, the storage would end up in a very inconsistent state.
-3. While trying to read or write blobs in large bulks, Azure storage would start hitting scalability limits and timing out.
+3. While trying to read or write blobs in large bulks, Azure storage would start hitting scalability limits and time out.
 Some timeouts could be handled by retry policies, turning it into a very slow operation (e.g. hours) that might still eventually fail.
 4. As databases increased in size, so did many secondary indexes.
 Any